dohminion/ADLabBuild/README.md

 Here is the rough draft version I have for now.

 1. Create a Windows Server 2016 VM (Preferably using your favorite automation solution).
-2. Rename your VM to the Domain Controller name you would like, and patch it fully.
+2. Install all available Patches!
 3. Copy all files to the server.
 I created and used the folder c:\Scripts.
 Please us this if you don't want to modify the files.

-4. Run 1-DCBuild.ps1, enter the DSRM Password you desire to be set.
+4. CD to c:\Scripts and 1un 1-DCBuild.ps1, enter the DSRM Password you desire to be set.
 The server will reboot.
-(Note - You will get warnings if using DHCP, and about DNS resolution.
+Note - You will get warnings if using DHCP, and about DNS resolution.
 This is normal.
-You will also need to change the admin password after first logon to the domain.)
+You will also need to change the admin password after first logon to the domain.

 5. Run 2-RunStructureBuild.ps1
-NOTE - You may need to link the new GPOs higher than Default domain policy.
+NOTE - You will need to change the link order of the new GPOs higher than Default domain policy.

 You will now have an AD structure with Groups, OUs, and GPOs, designed to match MS Best practices, and Tier Design to help prevent PTH.